pybamm-team/PyBaMM/README.md

 PyBaMM has the following python libraries as dependencies: `numpy`, `scipy`, `pandas`, `matplotlib`.
 These, along with PyBaMM, can easily be installed using `pip`.
-First, make sure you have activated your virtual environment as above, and then make sure you have the latest version of pip installed:
+First, make sure you have activated your virtual environment as above, and that you have the latest version of pip installed:

 ```bash
 pip install --upgrade pip